nicolasloontjens/f1stories-laravel-backend/README.md

 This version is running online, <a href="http://f1stories.herokuapp.com/api/">this</a> is the endpoint.

 The version running online is using an AWS S3 Bucket to store the images that users can upload.
-The non-S3 version is on a separate branch in this project called non-s3.

 ## Details